Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Applications

-As reader might realize, it is hard to obtain an explicit formula for three parameters $\lambda, \omega, \eta$ by solving the equations (\ref{112}) since $\Gamma_1(W), \Gamma_2(W), \Gamma_3(W)$ are so complex.
-For sake of practical computation, we would like to provide an alternative approximation using a new mixture of Poisson variables.
+As the reader might realize, it is hard to obtain an explicit formula for the three parameters $\lambda$, $\omega$, and $\eta$ by solving the equations (\ref{112}) since $\Gamma_1(W)$, $\Gamma_2(W)$, and $\Gamma_3(W)$ are so complex.
+For the sake of practical computation, we provide an alternative approximation using a new mixture of Poisson variables.
 Define